-PANTONE Book.ps: A 20-page, Letter-size PostScript file that indicates the closest equivalent of PANTONE coated colors that the EX8002 and your particular digital press model can produce.
-The method used to print the PANTONE Book.ps file differs, depending on the Spot Color Matching setting.
-For more information, see "Spot Color Matching" on page 103.
+PANTONE Book.ps: A 20-page, Letter-size PostScript file that indicates the closest equivalent of PANTONE coated colors that the Integrated Fiery Color Server and your particular digital press model can produce.
+The method used to print the PANTONE Book.ps file differs depending on the Spot Color Matching setting.
+For more information, see "Spot Color Matching" on page 100.

-RGB page 01.doc: A Microsoft Word file that you can print to view available RGB colors.
+RGB page 01.doc: A Microsoft Word file you can print to view available RGB colors.

-RGB page 02.ppt: A Microsoft PowerPoint file that you can print to view available RGB colors.
+RGB page 02.ppt: A Microsoft PowerPoint file you can print to view available RGB colors.

-Color Bars folder (inside the Mac Color Files folder) FieryColorBar.eps: Used for the Control Bar feature.
-For more information about Control Bar, see Fiery Graphic Arts Package.
+Color Bars folder (inside the Mac Color Files folder) FieryColorBar.eps: Can be used to print a color control bar.